avnindersran/sophos-xg-api/README.md

 # Go into the repository
 $ cd sophos-xg-api

-# Update the cerd.txt with your username and encrypted password.
+# Update the creds.txt with your username and encrypted password.

 # Replace the XG Mgmt IP address and port number in api-call.py.